Fair Housing Act

-This Housing Discrimination under the Fair Housing Act online training course was designed for employees involved in housing-related activities.
+This Fair Housing Act online training course was designed for employees involved in housing-related activities.

 If you have any concerns as to whether this course is appropriate for you or your industry, please browse our full selection of online courses.